HUASONG111/Data-code/README.md

 ## 4. Demo

-A small simulated dataset is provided in the `data/` folder.
+A small dataset is included in the `data/` folder for demonstration purposes, containing simulated data and small samples from the original dataset.

 ### Execution Order: